South Downs Way, looking toward Beachy Head

 Things like avocado toast and salmon with scrambled eggs, washed down with good strong coffee, were a better way to start the day than several pounds of bacon and beans.

 Some of the pubs we stayed at offered a packed lunch option, typically if you ordered it the night before.
-The Sustainability Centre cafe was also happy to bag up a sandwich and crisps (potato chips) to take away when I asked.
+The Sustainability Centre cafe was also happy to bag up a sandwich and crisps to take away when I asked.
 These were a godsend on long days when we didn’t want to detour off-trail to find food.

 The other lunches, and every dinner, ended up being at a pub.
-There were a few cafes and restaurants in the larger villages and towns, but given how nice the weather was, we much preferred to sit in the beer garden of a country pub instead.
+There were a few cafes and restaurants in the larger villages and towns, but given how nice the weather was we much preferred to sit in the beer garden of a country pub instead.

 As with breakfasts, the quality of the pub meals was generally higher than I was expecting.
 While a couple of places served up fairly generic deep-fried pub food, most put some real effort into their menus.
 Vegetarian options were always available, and often vegan ones as well.